root-project/web/manual/math/index.md

 ### Using TUnuranEmpDist an empirical distribution

-Use [TUnuranEmpDist](https://root.cern/doc/master/classTUnuranEmpDist.html) for creating an empirical distribution, which can be initialized from a [TH1](https://root.cern/doc/master/classTH1.html) object (using the bins or from its buffer for un-binned data) or from a vector of data.
+Use {% include ref class="TUnuranEmpDist" %} for creating an empirical distribution, which can be initialized from a {% include ref class="TH1" %} object (using the bins or from its buffer for un-binned data) or from a vector of data.

 _**Example**_

 {% highlight C++ %}
-// Create distribution from a set of data.
+// Create a distribution from a set of data.
 // vdata is an std::vector containing the data.
    TUnuranEmpDist dist(vdata.begin(),vdata.end());
    unr.Init(dist);